the-teachingRSE-project/institutionalized_education/institutionalised_education.md

 specialize into the interface between science and digital tools.
 We have identified the RSE as this particular person equipped with the values and skills we have outlined in [previous pub].
 We argue that the current opportunistic approach is not sufficient to create the required number of RSEs.
+Using some experiences from our workshops we can set up a numerical argument as detailed further below.
+But even, if we neglect that and declare that the current rate is sufficient, having an institution that trains specialized RSE Masters is beneficial for stakeholders already since their hiring processes can be streamlined and their career development can be more focused.
 This requires that specialized centers exist that focus solely on RSE graduates.
 Our previous publication has already given a hint with a Master program that could follow up on a STEM Bachelor.

+## Benefitting Stakeholders
 There are several beneficiaries that would benefit from having this kind of graduation path.
 First would be the to-be established RSE groups, whose integration in the academic system is detailed in another publication.
 Libraries who want to strengthen their digital services together with RDM.
 HPC Compute centers can benefit from graduates that cover the spectrum from HPC-RSE till Community support RSEs.
 Even outside of traditional academia there are beneficiaries in government